kubepack/kubepack/docs/guides/snenario-9.md

 ![alt text](/docs/_testdata/test-9/test-9.jpg)

-When execute `$ pack dep` to get the dependencies, it'll get all the dependencies and convert `jsonnet` file into yaml file.
+When execute `$ kubectl plugin pack dep` to get the dependencies, it'll get all the dependencies and convert `jsonnet` file into yaml file.

 If you see, jsonnet file of [kube-a](https://github.com/kubepack/kube-a/blob/test-9/foocorp-shard.jsonnet),